ajurasz/ajurasz.github.io/_posts/2017-05-28-kotlin-aws-lambda-serverless.md

             identitySource: method.request.header.token
 ```

 we see that this function is triggered by HTTP specific event - POST request to `/gallery` path.
 This configuration is little bit more complicated than for other functions and this is because we are not using default `lambda-proxy` integration (integration between API Gateway and Lambda) as we need to customize it to handle binary data.
 More information about handling binary data in AWS Lambda can be found [here](https://aws.amazon.com/blogs/compute/binary-support-for-api-integrations-with-amazon-api-gateway/).
-We also secured our function with `auth` function that will be invoked before target function to check if supplied token is valid.
-We are also able to cache response of `auth` function where cache key is a `identitySource`.
+We also secured our function with `auth` function that will be invoked before target function to check if supplied token is valid. `auth` function response is cached for 30 sec, the cache key is a `identitySource`.
 Usually when using proxy approach the whole request is forwarded to our function and configuration is as easy as

 ```shell
   list: